montanastorytelling/itest-trainings/index.md

 ## Before the PD Event:

 We look forward to seeing you on 3/21 for the Storytelling professional development training.
-Prior to the PD, you will need to do the following:
+Prior to the event, you will need to do the following:

 1. Take the [pre-survey]()
 2. Download [Alice 2](https://www.alice.org/get-alice/alice-2/) and follow the